-I somehow doubt it’s a secret that I have a large wardrobe.
-I love clothes, and they really are to blame for my spending problems in the first place.
+I somehow doubt it's a secret that I have a large wardrobe.
+I love clothes, and they really are to blame for most of my impulse spending.
 A world without fashion would be a world without fun.

-But clothes are expensive, and I don’t know about you, but walking into a mall to buy one thing usually ends with me spending hours in the mall and leaving with armfuls.
+But clothing can be expensive, and I don't know about you, but walking into a mall to buy one thing usually ends with me spending hours in the mall and leaving with an armful.

 Plus, I develop favorites.
 I have had some peices of my wardrobe since I was 16 and, despite not fitting for awhile, they remain my favorite pieces.

 The key to being able to keep my clothes for that long is simple: I take care of them.